-Generally, the OIG found compliance with many of the performance indicators, including requirements for a designated women veterans program manager and clinical champion, clinical oversight of the women's health program, tracking of data related to cervical cancer screenings, communication of results to patients within the required time frame, and follow-up care when indicated.
-The OIG noted a concern with the Women Veterans Health Committee membership that warranted a recommendation for improvement.
+Generally, the OIG team found compliance with many of the performance indicators, including requirements for a designated women veterans program manager and clinical champion, clinical oversight of the women's health program, tracking of required data related to cervical cancer screening, and provision of follow-up care.
+However, the OIG found noncompliance with the Women Veterans Health Committee core members' meeting attendance and timely notification of abnormal test results to patients that warranted recommendations for improvement.